-Figure 7 shows two cross-sectional views of the 3D likelihood map for soil type as well as CPT profile locations.
-The magnitude of cone resistance is shown on the cone profiles.
+Figure 7 shows two cross-sectional views of the 3D likelihood map for soil type as well as CPT cones.
+The magnitude of cone resistance is shown on the wells.
 As shown in the cross-sectional views, there is a large sandy layer (soil type 3) in depths from 1 m to 7 m extended to the northwest of the site.
 While, south of the site is mainly comprised of lower permeability units (soil types 1 and 2).
 Topography has been also displayed.
-The site generally slopes from the north to the south.
-The very high likelihood for the presence of a large sandy layer (at specific depths) on the northwest of the site should be considered in design of any remediation scheme.
-The region south of the site (especially in shallower depths) is less likely to be a good pathway for contaminants to travel further downstream.
-Deeper areas on the south portion of the site, however, are more likely to be good pathways for transport of contaminants.
-It should be noted that based on independent site observations (borehole logs) the results of the model show the continuity and extent of geological features very well.
+Site generally slopes from the north to the south.
+Very high likelihood for presence of a large sandy layer (in specific depths) on the northwest of the site (specially in smaller depths) is less likely to be a good pathway for contaminants to further downstream.
+Deeper areas on the south, however, are more likely to be good pathways for transport of contaminants.
+It should be brought into attention that, based on independent site observations (borehole logs), the results of the model show the continuity and extent of geological features very well.